Self Employment Tax Write Offs: The Complete List

-Business travel expenses include travel, lodging, meals, entertainment, etc. In this article we have described most of these self employed tax deductions for business travel aside from lodging and travel.
-For lodging and travel you can deduct the full amount of the expense.
+Business travel expenses include travel, lodging, meals, entertainment, etc. In this article, we have described most of these self-employed tax write offs for business travel aside from lodging and travel.
+For lodging and travel, you can deduct the full amount of the expense.
 Travel includes travel made by train, plane, bus or car.
 For travel by personal car, you deduct a certain amount per mile, or you use an itemized expense deduction method.
-Review the following article for more information on self employed tax deductions for business travel with use your personal car, How to Maximize Business Use Car Tax Deductions.
+Review the following article for more information on self-employed tax deductions for business travel with use your personal car, How to Maximize Business Use Car Tax Deductions.

 Please review the following article for a detailed overview of business travel expense deductions for self-employed, IRS Rules for Recording Business Expenses for Travel, Transportation, Meals and Entertainment.

 Entertainment expenses are expenses associated with the entertainment of clients, vendors, partners, etc. For example, taking a client out to dinner or to a show.
-Other expenses such as cabd, meals, etc, that are associated with the entertainment activity are part of the entertainment expense.
-Keep adequate records of these expenses are tax deductible.
-Check out this article for adequate record keeping of self employment deductible entertainment expenses, Adequate Record Keeping for Tax Deductible Entertainment Expenses.
+Other expenses such as cars, meals, etc, that are associated with the entertainment activity are part of the entertainment expense.
+Keep adequate records of tax-deductible expenses.
+Check out this article for adequate record keeping of self-employment deductible entertainment expenses, Adequate Record Keeping for Tax Deductible Entertainment Expenses.

 The costs for courses, classes, seminars, or any other form of education used to maintain or expand your skills to do your work are tax-deductible.
 However, costs for learning new skills, not in your current field of work are not tax-deductible.

-The amount you spend on business insurance is self employment tax deduction.
+The amount you spend on business insurance is a self-employment tax deduction.

-The money you spend on advertisements is a self employment tax deductions.
-Further, money you spend on advertisements to raise money for charity using your self employment brand are also tax-deductible.
+The money you spend on advertisements is a self-employment tax write off.
+Further, the money you spend on advertisements to raise money for charity using your self-employment brand is also tax-deductible.